madmaxgrey/Preshyons-Modpack/README.md

 ### **Installation Instructions**
 1. Extract Stalker Anomaly into a location of your Choice and extract the contents of Modpack in or outside of the stalker anomaly folder
+2. Extract the Contents of Gamedata into the main folder overwriting gamedata
 3. Run the game once without using MO2, then launch MO2 and create a portable instance and point it towards your anomaly game folder
-4. [Anomaly Game](#stalker-anomaly) Extract the Anomaly Game into the Anomaly Folder
-5. [Gamedata](https://drive.google.com/file/d/1xQvCjHx1B3nOaHBvsRX2e1xc7CUhMCEZ/view?usp=sharing) Extract the gamedata contents into main game folder and overwrite gamedata

 ## Modlist